sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws-ami.md

    - Go to the Volumes section in your ECS Console
    - Select the volume you've detached earlier
    - Click **Actions > Attach Volume**
-9. On the Attach volume page:
+9. On the `Attach volume` page:
   - **Instance**: select the new Sourcegraph AMI instance
   - **Device name**: /dev/sdb

-10\.
-Reboot the new instance
+10\. **Reboot** the new instance

 You can terminate the stopped Sourcegraph AMI instance once you have confirmed the new instance is up and running.

-### Downgrade
+## Downgrade

-Please refer to the upgrade steps above for downgrading your instance.
+Please refer to the upgrade procedure above if you wish to rollback your instance.

 ---

 ## Network

 If you have access to your instance, you can follow our [HTTP and HTTPS/SSL configuration guide](../../../admin/http_https_configuration.md#sourcegraph-via-docker-compose-caddy-2) to set up HTTP and HTTPS connections.
+However, we recommend using the Application Load Balancers provided by AWS Load Balancer for easy setup.

 ### AWS Load Balancer